 To help facilitate a strong working relationship between students and mentors, each student meets with their mentor to complete a Mentor-Mentee Agreement at the outset of each academic year.
 The Mentor-Mentee Agreement is used to specify the parameters of the student-mentor relationship (e.g., responsibilities for both parties, preferred methods and timeliness of communication, co-mentoring opportunities).
 The process of creating this agreement is a bi-directional one in which both individuals outline their needs and expectations for the other; the Mentorship Expectations Discussion Guide (found on second page) suggests topics and questions to facilitate this discussion.
+Expectations for any remote vs. in-person work should be discussed and agreed upon during this mentorship discussion and may be revisited periodically due to COVID-19 restrictions or newly implemented University-based health guidelines.
 After both parties reach an agreement, the document is signed and turned into the Department's administrative assistant, Pat Perreira, to be included in the student's file.
 Should there be any grievances in the agreement-making process or in upholding the agreements made, the student can refer to the Grievance Procedures (Appendix C).

-It is important to note that the Mentor-Mentee Agreement is different from the Pink Sheet in that the Pink Sheet outlines the student's specific research goals for each semester.
+\It is important to note that the Mentor-Mentee Agreement is different from the Pink Sheet in that the Pink Sheet outlines the student's specific research goals for each semester.
 The Mentor-Mentee Agreement sets out expectations for the dynamics of the working relationship between the mentor and mentee.

 At the end of each academic year, students are asked to evaluate their research mentor (as well as any other faculty whom the student would like to evaluate).
-The PGSO Student Ombudsperson will send out a survey to be filled out anonymously, and each student is expected to rate faculty members' performances on a range of outcomes (including interpersonal and professional expectations).
+The PGSO Student Ombudsperson will send out a survey to be completed anonymously, and each student is expected to rate faculty members' performances on a range of outcomes (including interpersonal, professional, and diversity expectations).
 This is an opportunity for students to provide information about areas of strength for faculty members and also areas that may be in need of improvement.
 All information in this evaluation is provided in confidence to the Student Ombudsperson, who then aggregates the information and provides summaries of the findings to the Department Chair and Associate Chair.
 The Department Chair and Associate Chair will then provide feedback directly to the faculty members as deemed necessary.